 What else do you have in store for 2012?

-I’m extremely honored to be part of the launching of a new 10 inch label out of Switzerland called Cadeus records run.
+I’m extremely honoured to be part of the launching of a new 10 inch label out of Switzerland called Cadeus records run.
 My good friend Dandy Jack was commissioned to do the first release and asked me to do a remix for him, and both tracks are absolute bangers if I do say so myself.

 I was so happy with the beats on my remix that they will probably appear in a slower, weirder form with a very special guest on the album in September.
 I was also asked to curate half of the 3rd edition of the Air Texture ambient compilation series alongside DJ Olive which should see light sometime in the fall.